ceradrake/buzzline-06-drake/README.md

 # buzzline - 06 - drake

+I wanted to look at the overall sentiment analysis of news headlines.
+I am generating fake data for this module versus pulling from real news sources.
+Each message that is generated will show the source, the headline, and the sentiment analysis of that particular headline.
+The consumer will then consume that information and create a line chart to reflect the amount of times each sentiment is displayed over a period of time.

+The producer that

 We can analyze and visualize different types of streaming data as the information arrives.

 The producers don't change from buzzline-03-case - they write the same information to a Kafka topic, except the csv producer for the smart smoker has been modified to not run continuously.
 It will stop after reading all the rows in the CSV file.